 “Allied to this is the concept that the set of covers we are accustomed to think of as “the Book of Common Prayer” actually binds together several books that were historically distinct: a Breviary (the “Common Prayer”); a Missal; a Psalter; a Manual (for the various other services that a Priest normally takes, such as Baptism, Matrimony, Burial, etc.); a Pontificial (for the various services that only a Bishop takes, such as the Ordinal, Confirmation, Institution of a Rector, Consecration of a Church, etc.); and the remnants of a Primer (the “Family Prayer” section in the 1928 BCP)”.
 Continuum Blog, Sept.
 18 2007

-King James commissioned Bishop Overall to close discrepencies in subject-matter between larger and shorter catechism by adding a section on sacraments.
+King James commissioned Bishop Overall to close discrepancies in subject-matter between larger and shorter catechism by adding a section on sacraments.
 Against Puritan wishes, Overall purposely preserved the brevity of Cranmer’s cacheticism, admitting tenderness for confirmands by not “taxing withal the number of ignorant Catechisms [as] set out in Scotland”.
 Even with additions Overall’s catechism remained shorter even than medieval primers.
-Nonetheless, while shorter catechism was used for mostly for children, the larger catechism alongside the Articles continued mandatory for “public ministers”– those liable to teach or touch doctrine by courts of law or elected office (thus university grads were compelled to subscribe, pledge assent, etc.).
+Nonetheless, while shorter catechism was used for mostly for children, the larger catechism alongside the Articles continued mandatory for aspiring “ministers” training in the University– those liable to teach or touch doctrine by courts of law or elected office (so university grads were compelled to subscribe, pledge assent, etc.).

 Prayer Book Usage: